VRSE-app/vrse-search/README.md

 ### This Weekend

+- Set up elasticsearch database
+- import test dataset of files and then set up full database

+### Done

 - Migrate Koa app to express and get it to work exactly the same way
-- Set up elasticsearch database
-- figure out how to